 You’ve heard them; don’t approach him first, don’t flirt, don’t look friendly, don’t pick up the phone when he calls, wait four days before you call him back, never ever accept spontaneous invitations, act like you’re not interested, don’t show him you like him, don’t let him hold your hand until on the third date, don’t introduce him to your friends before he introduces you to his, if he’s not ready to commit when you’re ready dump him, never be friends with an ex etc.

 Who follows these type of rules?
 What kind of man does a woman who follows these rules attract?
-Is it possible to sustain a loving relationship based on a calculating persona faking a busy life?
+Is it possible to sustain a loving relationship based on games?
 What’s so wrong with being an open, honest, vulnerable, pro-active real woman with her own mind, a body and soul?

 Every time we set up unrealistic, counter-productive and sometimes even ridiculous “rules” that assume that all men and all women react the same way to the same situation rather than that relationships are an interplay between two unique individuals, we set ourselves up for frustration, hurt and disillusion.